 Crispy Hash Browns Recipe

-- 1 lb Russet baking potatoes, peeled and grated
+- 1 lb Russet baking potatoes

 - Salt and pepper

 - Large frying pan (at least a 9" diameter bottom)

 - Potato ricer